juju/juju-gui/docs/viewlet-data-binding.rst

 - template: String or compiled Handlebars template for the viewlet.
 - bindings: An array of modelAttributeKey-querySelector bindings which are passed through to the binding engine.
-- rebind: A function that returns a model or model list in which to bind this Viewlet to.
+- rebind: A function that returns a model or model list to which this viewlet should be bound.
 This was designed to return a  model or modellist that was nested in the model passed to the `View Container`_ for binding.
 - update: A function which is responsible for re-rendering the whole viewlet if the binding engine binds a modellist to the viewlet.
 This was designed as a performant technique for representing a large number of units while maintaining databinding to keep the UI updated.
 - render: A function which receives the bound model from the `Databinding Engine`_ and compiles the viewlet templates.
 It then sets a local `container` property with the compiled output.
+This is generally only called once to set up the template however this could also be called by the update method.

 While a viewlet doesn't explicitly require the `View Container`_ it was designed to be managed by a parent handler.